 - Introducing improvements across the board, not in select teams only

-Continuous improvement, or Kaizen is a characteristic goal of Lean.
-Through engagement of each employee in observing the process, finding flaws, waste and analyzing those, along with other data generated by the process, informed changes can be applied across the board.
+Continuous improvement, or Kaizen, is a distinctive aspect of Lean.
+Informed changes apply through engaging each employee in observing the process, finding flaws, waste, and analyzing them along with other data.

-Instead of agreeing on a once and forever set process, Lean methodology asks us to be always on a lookout for improvement opportunities.
+Instead of agreeing on a once and forever set process, Lean methodology asks us to stay open to improvement opportunities.